 - Sit erect with your legs stretched out in front of you.

-- Ensure your feet placed together and spine absolutely erect.
+- Ensure your feet are placed together and your spine absolutely erect.

 - Now, bend your left leg such that the heel lies next to the right hip.

-- Now, place the right leg next to the left knee by cross over the knee.
+- Now, place the right leg next to the left knee by crossing over the knee.

 - Start twisting from your waist, neck, and shoulders towards the right, and set your gaze over your right shoulder.